-This depends on the small change in Vout / Vin.
+This depends on the small change in Vout/Vin.
 For example, step-up voltage is the regulator.
 It increases the input voltage while the step down decreases the input voltage.
-Step-up / step down voltage regulator – reduces or increases or reverses the input voltage depending on the controller.
-The charge pump provides a lot of input even without the use of an inductor.
+The Step-up/step-down voltage regulator reduces, increases, or reverses the input voltage depending on the controller.
+The charge pump provides a lot of input, even without using an inductor.

 Again these Non-Isolation Converters are classified into three types which are as under.